-ns: KFA 3: Terrestrial Indigenous Biodiversity ID Action Timeframe Ecological Bands Impacted 3.1 Support and seek funding for a Head of the Harbour rehabilitation initiative to: • Protect and restore mahinga kai and native biodiversity values • Protect and reinstate wetlands as a natural way to control sediment • Demonstrate good faith proactive partnerships with landowners Re-establish raupō in Whakaraupō.
-Priority project Wetlands and saltmarsh 3.2 Publish indigenous planting guides for Lyttelton Harbour/ Whakaraupo to support community in increasing native biodiversity.
-Priority project High outcrops, forests, hills, lowlands, wetlands, saltmarsh and streams 3.3 Continue to support a ki uta ki tai re-vegetation and habitat enhancement initiative on permanently flowing streams as set out in Action 1.1, and expand this where appropriate, to capture riparian margins on all streams.
-Within three years High outcrops, forests, hills, lowlands, wetlands, saltmarsh, taihua/foreshore, harbour and streams 3.4 Develop a landscape scale biodiversity plan to guide habitat protection, restoration, planting and pest management priorities within the catchment for mahinga kai and other species.
-This should include developing guidelines and education material including a: • Landscape plan identifying existing habitat and potential connections between patches • Native plant biodiversity and other appropriate planting for residential and publicly accessible land • Options to improve protection of mahinga kai and native biodiversity values e.g. covenanting, customary harvest • Pest plant and animal species management Within three years High outcrops, forests, hills, lowlands, wetlands, saltmarsh and streams 3.5 Encourage new community led planting and pest plant management initiatives in each of Lyttelton, Rāpaki, Governors Bay, and Diamond Harbour.
-Within three years High outcrops, forests, hills, lowlands, wetlands, saltmarsh and streams 3.6 Develop a pā harakeke in an accessible location.
-4+ Hills, lowlands, wetlands and saltmarsh
+45 KFA 3: Terrestrial Indigenous Biodiversity ID Action Timeframe Ecological Bands Impacted 3.1 Support and seek funding for a Head of the Harbour rehabilitation initiative to: • Protect and restore mahinga kai and native biodiversity values • Protect and reinstate wetlands as a natural way to control sediment • Demonstrate good faith proactive partnerships with landowners Re-establish raupō in Whakaraupō.
+Priority project 3.2 Publish indigenous planting guides for Lyttelton Harbour/ Whakaraupo to support community in increasing native biodiversity.
+Priority project 3.3 Continue to support a ki uta ki tai re-vegetation and habitat enhancement initiative on permanently flowing streams as set out in Action 1.1, and expand this where appropriate, to capture riparian margins on all streams.
+Within three years 3.4 Develop a landscape scale biodiversity plan to guide habitat protection, restoration, planting and pest management priorities within the catchment for mahinga kai and other species.
+This should include developing guidelines and education material including: • A landscape plan identifying existing habitat and potential connections between patches • Native plant biodiversity, weed control, and other appropriate planting for residential and publicly accessible land • Sourcing plant stocks and working with local nurseries • Options to improve protection of mahinga kai and native biodiversity values e.g. covenanting, customary harvest • Pest plant and animal species management Within three years 3.5 Encourage new community led planting and pest plant management initiatives in each of Lyttelton, Rāpaki, Governors Bay, and Diamond Harbour.
+Within three years 3.6 Develop a pā harakeke in an accessible location.
+4+

-ID Action Timeframe Ecological Bands Impacted 3.7 Develop, implement and support new and existing initiatives that improve awareness of the cultural and ecological value of native biodiversity, e.g: • Interpretation panels • Information leaflets • School resources 4+ High outcrops, forests, hills, lowlands, wetlands, saltmarsh, taihua/foreshore, harbour and streams 3.8 Review support for existing community planting initiatives and pest plant management programmes and seek to support continued momentum.
-4+ High outcrops, forests, hills, lowlands, wetlands, saltmarsh, taihua/foreshore and streams 3.9 Ensure that appropriate management tools are in place to restore and rehabilitate priority areas for mahinga kai and native biodiversity.
-4+ High outcrops, forests, hills, lowlands, wetlands, saltmarsh, taihua/foreshore, harbour and streams 3.10 Contribute to predator free Whakaraupō 2050.
-4+ High outcrops, forests, hills, lowlands, wetlands, saltmarsh, taihua/foreshore, harbour and streams 3.11 Provide support for the Lyttelton Pest Management and Biodiversity Improvement project aimed at environmental education programme connecting schools with community/experts/organisations to develop and implement a monitoring and management programme to eradicate pests and improve biodiversity long term.
-4+ High outcrops, forests, hills and lowlands 3.12 Develop an ethno-botanic planting area in a protected area which is aimed at explaining traditional uses of plants.
-4+ Hills and lowlands 3.13 Review statutory and non-statutory regional/city planning documents, strategies and bylaws to determine if they appropriately manage biodiversity and pests the Whakaraupō catchment and to ensure they are aligned with Whaka-Ora, Healthy Harbour.
-4+ High outcrops, forests, hills, lowlands, wetlands, saltmarsh, taihua/foreshore, harbour and streams
+ID Action Timeframe Ecological Bands Impacted 3.7 Develop, implement and support new and existing initiatives that improve awareness of the cultural and ecological value of native biodiversity, e.g: • Interpretation panels • Information leaflets • School resources 4+ 3.8 Review support for existing community planting initiatives and pest plant management programmes and seek to support continued momentum.
+4+ 3.9 Ensure that appropriate management tools are in place to restore and rehabilitate priority areas for mahinga kai and native biodiversity.
+4+ 3.10 Contribute to predator free Whakaraupō 2050.
+4+ 3.11 Provide support for the Lyttelton Pest Management and Biodiversity Improvement project aimed at environmental education programme connecting schools with community/experts/organisations to develop and implement a monitoring and management programme to eradicate pests and improve biodiversity long term.
+4+ 3.12 Develop an ethno-botanic planting area in a protected area which is aimed at explaining traditional uses of plants.
+4+ 3.13 Review statutory and non-statutory regional/city planning documents, strategies and bylaws to determine if they appropriately manage biodiversity and pests the Whakaraupō catchment and to ensure they are aligned with Whaka-Ora, Healthy Harbour.
+4+